Seeking the Queer Voice

 To Be Gay and Afraid: A Panel Discussion with Gay Refugees from the Former Soviet Union

-On Monday May 29th at 13th Street Repertory Theatre, the Great Griffon moderated a panel discussion with Anvar Latipov of Uzbekistan and Yuri Pinter of Russia, two young men starting their life again in the United States.
+On Monday May 29th at 13th Street Repertory Theatre, the Great Griffon moderated a panel discussion with Professor Lyosha Gorshkov, Anvar Latipov of Uzbekistan, and Yuri Pinter of Russia, three young men starting their life again in the United States.
 They told their stories of courage amidst an oppressive regime, the sacrifices they made and the obstacles they still face, and what we can do to help this international crisis going on today.

 "After finding courage I started to live my life as I am supposed to, applied for asylum based on my orientation as homosexuality is still a crime in Uzbekistan punishable by three years in prison, not considering the disgrace and shame that your family has to undergo.
 In April my asylum application was approved by the USCIS.
 I am an LGBT activist and a member of RUSA LGBT.
 Also, I work as a waiter.
 So, here I am now starting my life all over again." - Anvar Latipov

 The Great Griffon presented a singular performance of ORESTES by Yannis Ritsos.
 In this poetic rendering of the Oresteia, young Orestes returns home after nearly 20 years in exile and confides in his male companion the great moral dilemma of having to murder his mother in order to avenge his father.
 The prolific 20th century poet Yannis Ritsos parallels this ancient Greek Tragedy to modern times with chilling precision.
 Starring Nikos Siozos and Logan Roberts.

 Funds from this evening went to The Trevor Project, providing crisis intervention and suicide prevention to our LGBTQ youth.